sakshiparikh23/sakshiparikh23/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Django,Python
+- 🔭 I’m currently working on Django,Python.
 - 🌱 I’m currently looking for growth.
 - 👯 I’m looking to collaborate on full stack projects.
 - 🤔 I’m looking for help with backend services and API's.